chainpoint/chainpoint-js/README.md

 ### Verify Proof(s)

-Anyone with a Chainpoint proof can verify that it cryptographically anchors to one or more of the public blockchains.
+Anyone with a Chainpoint proof can verify that it cryptographically anchors to one or more public blockchains.
 The verification process performs the operations in the proof to re-create a Merkle root.
 This value is compared to a Merkle root stored in the public blockchain.
 If the values match, the proof is valid.

 ### Evaluate Proof(s)

-This function is similar to the Verify function.
-The difference with this function is that it only calculates and returns the expected values for each anchor.
+This function calculates and returns the expected values for each anchor.
 This function does not verify that the expected values exist on the public blockchains.
 In most common cases, you will want to use Verify instead.

 ## TL;DR